Annabel369/Store-Custom-Permission/README.md

 # [Store module] Custom-Permission

+flag @css/custom-permission is already a VIP already configured originally, the name is technical details but it works without permission 100, which is the original default
 Name Bonus module for Store: Awards players bonus credits if their name contains specific promotional texts, with customizable intervals and bonus amounts.
 Config `admin_groups.json`:
 ```